hawkfish/duckdb-taco/duckdb_jdbc/Readme.md

-A sample JDBC connector.
-This requires the Postgres JDBC driver.
+A JDBC connector for DuckDB.
+This requires the DuckDB JDBC driver.